samcarrington/code-style/app/_includes/css.md

 - Include a space after each comma in comma-separated property or function values
 - Separate each rule set with a blank line

+#### Declaration ordering

+If declarations are to be consistently ordered, it should be in accordance with a single, simple principle.

+Define either clustered ordering or alphabetical ordering, depending on the requirements and preferences of the team.

 ### Preprocessing

 We use SASS (with SCSS syntax) as a preprocessor of choice.

 - Limit nesting to one level to avoid overly specific selectors
 - Always place `@extend` statements on the first line of a declaration
+- Where possible, group `@include` statements at the top of a declaration block, after any `@extend` statements

 ### Units and Colours